billkendrick/firefighter/README.md

 # VI.
 Completing a Level

 > When no more workers remain on the screen -- either by being rescued,
 > or perishing -- you may exit the level.
-This is indicated by a blue
+This is indicated by the
-> exclamation point appearing at the top left of the screen.
+> message "GOTO EXIT & PUSH" appearing at the top.
 >
 > Walk to a door or "Exit" sign and hold the stick in the direction of
 > the door or sign.
-A countdown will appear at the top left.
+A countdown will appear at the top right.
 Once it
 > reaches zero (0), you will exit the level.
 >
 > Prior to leaving a level, you should try and put out any remaining